hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

 *110. A few days before his passing away, the Swami said:*

 "I am making ready for death.
-A great Tapasyâ and meditation has come upon me, and I am making ready for death."
+A great Tapasyā and meditation has come upon me, and I am making ready for death."
 (CWSN 1: 261-62)

 *111. In Kashmir after an illness, Swami Vivekananda said as he